By Wendy C. Brooks, DVM, DipABVP

 Usually compounded to the size to fit an individual patient (the 0.25 microgram capsules are far too big for animals under 200 lbs)

 Calcitriol is another name for active vitamin D. Vitamin D is crucial to the regulation of blood and bone calcium levels, blood phosphorus levels, and parathyroid hormone levels.
 You may be familiar with vitamin D as the "sunshine vitamin" or you may take Vitamin D capsules yourself, but calcitriol is different.
-The vitamin D you consume orally is not active and must undergo several well-regulated steps be converted into calcitriol.
+The vitamin D you consume orally is not active and must undergo several well-regulated steps to be converted into calcitriol.
 Calcitriol is used to treat chronic kidney failure to prevent progression, as well as to treat some forms of hypocalcemia to raise blood calcium levels.
 See below for more details.
 Vitamin D is actually a hormone rather than a vitamin in the usual sense.

 A Review Of Vitamin D